formvuelate/formvuelate/docs/3.x/src/guide/schema-form.md

 By default `SchemaForm` cleans up the value output of properties that are no longer present inside the schema every time the schema changes.

-That means that if at runtime the schema deletes one of the elements inside of it, the output of the `modelValue` of `SchemaForm` will no longer contain the user's data if it was already present.
+That means that if at runtime the schema deletes one of the elements inside of it, the output of the form's model bound by `useSchemaForm` will no longer contain the user's data if it was already present.

 Let's pretend that you have a form that is built with the following schema.